 Every film, every story, every song, every work of art each start the same way: as a spark of passion.
 The creator happens upon an idea or an image or an emotion and from that – usually with the help of a few hundred people and several million dollars – you get mainstream entertainment.
 But like all sparks, some catch and some don’t, some start conflagrations that flame out too fast and some build slow-burns that simmer over time.

 In American culture in particular, failure isn’t permitted.
 It’s a shameful thing, a thing to be avoided best it can be and if one should encounter failure, it’s a thing to be swept under the rug and never spoken about.
-But our failures, like I said, affect us just as much as our successes do, and it could be argued they affect us more.
+But our failures affect us just as much as our successes do, and it could be argued they affect us more.
 Success is a reward, it’s recognition, but failure is a challenge, it is an opportunity for redemption.
-Spielberg’s first film after Hook?
+Steven Spielberg’s first film after Hook?
 Jurassic Park.
 Sometimes it takes a misfire to get your aim back.

-In the newest intriguing video from Andrew Saladino’s Royal Ocean Film Society, “I Lost the Magic,” creative failure is examined right at the source: Spielberg, Blomkamp, and Jerry Lewis talking about the projects above, as well as Steven Soderbergh on The Underneath, Danny Boyle on The Beach, Billy Wilder on Buddy Buddy, and Woody Allen on Manhattan.
+In the newest intriguing video from Andrew Saladino’s Royal Ocean Film Society, “I Lost the Magic,” creative failure is examined right at the source: Spielberg, Blomkamp, and Jerry Lewis talking about the projects above, as well as Steven Soderbergh on The Underneath, Danny Boyle on The Beach, and Billy Wilder on Buddy Buddy.
 The result is a fascinating look at how the surefooted stumble, and more importantly, how they recover.

 Related Topics: Steven Spielberg